+Long-term follow-up

-Long-term follow-up: Register data regarding mortality, causes of death, hospitalisation/re-hospitalisation, emergency room visits, outpatient visits, health care costs, visits to the general practitioner, medication use, employment status and payment of welfare benefits (sick leave payment and early retirement pension) will be collected at 24 months to assess long term effects of the intervention (Table 2).
-Danish recording keeping for the data mentioned above functions well, with only a small percentage of lost data.
-58 Consequently the method is well suited as an outcome measure in small patient populations.
-Data will be extracted from the Danish National Patient Register, the Danish National Health Service Register, the Danish National Prescription Registry, the Danish National Causes of Death Register and records of transfer payments and labour market affiliation.
-59-62
+Register data regarding mortality, causes of death, hospitalisation/rehospitalisation, emergency room visits, outpatient visits, healthcare costs, visits to the general practitioner, medication use, employment status and payment of welfare benefits (sick leave payment and early retirement pension) will be collected at 24 months to assess the long-term effects of the intervention (table 1).
+Danish record keeping for the aforementioned data functions well, with only a small percentage of lost data.73 Consequently, the method is well suited as an outcome measure in small patient populations.
+Data will be extracted from the Danish National Patient Register, the Danish National Health Service Register, the Danish National Prescription Registry, the Danish National Causes of Death Register and records of transfer payments and labour market affiliation.^{74-77}

+Six minutes walking test

-6 minutes walking test: The maximum walking distance (in meters) within 6 minutes is measured, using standardized instructions, 63 while subjective exhaustion with regard to fatigue and dyspnoea using the Borg scale 64 is registered.
+The maximum walking distance (in metres) within 6 min is measured, using standardised instructions,46 while subjective exhaustion with regard to fatigue and dyspnoea using the Borg Scale78 is registered.

-Sit and stand test: The maximum amount of times a patient can sit and rise from a normal chair within 30 seconds is recorded.
-Subjective exhaustion is measured using the Borg exhaustion scale.64 Biochemical screening: Potassium, sodium, haemoglobin and creatinine.
-1 EDTA plasma heparin tube will be frozen (80°) for further analyses (pro-BNP, BNP, copeptin).
+Sit and stand test

+The maximum number of times a patient can sit and rise from a normal chair within 30 s is recorded.
+Subjective exhaustion is measured using the Borg exhaustion scale.78

+Biochemical screening

+Potassium, sodium, haemoglobin and creatine.
+One EDTA plasma heparin tube will be frozen (80°) for further analyses (pro-BNP, BNP, copeptin).

+Other exploratory outcomes

-Other exploratory outcomes: AF recurrence, self-rated health and sleep-quality, retirement from work, use of health care services, mortality and cost efficiency (Table 2).
+AF recurrence, self-rated health and sleep-quality, retirement from work, use of healthcare services, mortality and cost efficiency (table 1).